-For the Gauss-Lobatto case we would consider the integration of $(x-a)p_n^L (x)$ and $(b-x)p_n^L (x)$ for determining the boundary nodes.
+For the Gauss--Lobatto case we would consider the integration of $(x-a)p_n^L (x)$ and $(b-x)p_n^L (x)$ for determining the boundary nodes.

 For the cases of classical Gaussian rules the polynomials $p_n^R (x)$ are classical orthogonal polynomials themselves, and the boundary nodes can be computed explicitly.
-Take for instance the case of Gauss-Radau-Laguerre quadrature, which is the Radau case considered before with $a=0$, $b=+\infty$, $w(x)=x^{-\alpha} e^{-x}$.
+Take for instance the case of Gauss--Radau--Laguerre quadrature, which is the Radau case considered before with $a=0$, $b=+\infty$, $w(x)=x^{-\alpha} e^{-x}$.
 The Laguerre weight is $w(x)=x^\alpha e^{-x}$, and in this case $p_n^R(x)=L_{n}^{(\alpha+1)}(x)$ is the orthogonal polynomial associated to the weight $w^R (x)=x w(x)$.
-To compute the Gauss-Radau-Laguerre quadrature, we first compute the nodes $x_i^R$ and weights $w_i^R$ of Gauss-Laguerre quadrature with parameter $\alpha+1$; then the internal nodes of the Gauss-Radau-Laguerre quadrature with parameter $\alpha$ are $x_i=x_i^R$, $i=1,\ldots n$, and the internal weights are $w_i=w_i^{R}/x_i$, $i=1,\ldots n$.
+To compute the Gauss--Radau--Laguerre quadrature, we first compute the nodes $x_i^R$ and weights $w_i^R$ of Gauss--Laguerre quadrature with parameter $\alpha+1$; then the internal nodes of the Gauss--Radau--Laguerre quadrature with parameter $\alpha$ are $x_i=x_i^R$, $i=1,\ldots n$, and the internal weights are $w_i=w_i^{R}/x_i$, $i=1,\ldots n$.
 The boundary weight, considering (\ref{bou}) is

 and because $L_n^{(\alpha+1)}(x)=\sum_{j=0}^{n}L_{j}^{(\alpha)}(x)$ \cite[18.18.37]{Koornwinder:2010:OP}, using the orthogonality of Laguerre polynomials and the fact that $L_n^{(\alpha)}(0)=(\alpha+1)_n/n!$ we have